NagalapuramHasif/S3-and-EC2/README.md

 # Result:
-Thus, a Simple Storage Service (S3) and EC2 (Elastic Compute Cloud) - instance has been successfully created and launched in AWS
+Thus, a Simple Storage Service (S3) and EC2 (Elastic Compute Cloud) - instance has been successfully created and launched in AWS.